seed-run/homepage/_docs/docker-commands-in-your-builds.md

 ### Enable Docker

+By default, the Docker daemon is disabled in the build machine.

 Before enabling Docker, just make sure that:

 - You are on one of our [paid plans]({% link pricing.html %}).
 - The service in question is using one of our [General Purpose build images]({% link _docs/seed-build-images.md %}#build-images).

 Next, head over to the service's settings; Pipeline > click on the service.

+INSERT SCREENSHOT

 Here you can toggle the setting to **Enable Docker**.